techidaily/site-games-able/source/_posts/chatgpt-chronicles-a-beginners-guide-to-interactive-narrative-roleplaying.md

 >
 > 3\.
 Always wait for the player's next command.

  Asking the AI to always output the items listed in number two is important because ChatGPT has a habit of forgetting things.
 Constantly outputting it will help consistently remind it of the values of these items as they change over the course of your game.
-For more ideas on what to add to your game, check out our list of[RPG terms every player should know](https://www.makeuseof.com/rpg-terms-every-gamer-should-know/) .
+For more ideas on what to add to your game, check out our list of [RPG terms every player should know](https://www.makeuseof.com/rpg-terms-every-gamer-should-know/) .

 > _4\.
 Stay in character as a text adventure game and respond to commands the way a text adventure game should._
 >